Virtual Centennial Celebration of Artworks

 in Collaboration with The Phillips Collection

 Alliance for New Music-Theatre has commissioned a series of “Short Gems” and has put together six teams of composers and librettists to respond to a painting or other work of visual art that will celebrate the diversity and strengths of The Phillips Collection.
-The "Short Gems" will be offered as on-line performances, paired with a “virtual tour” of featured artworks in The Phillips Collection for their coming year’s Centennial Exhibition.
+The "Short Gems" will be offered as on-line performances based on featured artworks in The Phillips Collection for their coming year’s Centennial Exhibition.

 Check out the six works from the Phillips Collection and our artists who are developing the "Short Gems."